-If a person contesting an estate plan has probable cause to bring that claim, then the court may not enforce the No Contest Clause.
-Probable cause exists where the person challenging the will or trust has factual information that would cause a reasonable person to believe that they have a reasonable likelihood of successfully proving their claim in court.
-For example, the probable cause might exist if there was some proof that the person had been tricked into signing a will or had been pressured into giving more to someone through undue influence.
+When a person contesting an estate plan has probable cause (reasonable grounds) to bring that claim, then the court may decide not to enforce the No Contest Clause.
+Probable cause exists when the person challenging the will or trust has factual information that would cause a reasonable person to believe that their claim is true—thus improving their chances of successfully proving their claim in court.
+For example, the probable cause might exist if there was some proof that the person had been tricked into signing a will or had been pressured into giving more to someone through undue influence, or under duress.
 If a person challenges the estate plan in good faith and on a factual and legal basis, the judge will not likely enforce the No Contest Clause.

 © Sarah Siedentopf and Siedentopf Law, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.

 What Elements Do You Need For A Will To Be Valid In Georgia?